TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 	- Nursing staff wit basic education
 	- Nursing staff with higher education
 	- Teamleader
+- User may come from different regions that leads to a need for multilingualism
 ## Synthesize
 ### personae
 Define specific tasks